This page was partially updated July2020

 Minutes Policy – This policy explains how meetings of the Parish Council are to be recorded and kept.
 These minutes are made publicly available in both printed and electronic form.
 See the full document.

 Parish Councillor Job Description – This outlines what is required of a councillor and what they will do.
 See the full document.

 Email Policy – This is guidance on how best to use email securely for council activities and for appropriate records to be kept.
 See the full document.

-ToR for Working Groups – This document sets out the governance of working groups set up by the council to ensure they abide by the same standards as the Council.
+Term of Reference (ToR) for Working Groups – This document sets out the governance of working groups set up by the council to ensure they abide by the same standards as the Council.
 See the full document.

 Code of Conduct – This document sets out how councillors must conduct themselves on council business and are based on the seven Nolan principles.
 Basically, be polite, considerate and fair.
 See the full document.